mez/unscented_kalman_filter_cpp/README.md

 # Unscented Kalman Filter in C++

 An Unscented Kalman Filter that uses a Constant Turn Rate and Velocity (CTRV) motion model in C++.
-This UKF fuses LIDAR and RADAR sensor readings.
+This Ukf fuses LIDAR and RADAR sensor readings.

 **WIP**
 ---